Miley Cyrus and Liam Hemsworth Reach Divorce Settlement

 Madison McGaw, Angela Pham, & Joe Schildhorn/BFA.com

-Miley Cyrus and Liam Hemsworth's have settled their divorce, according to multiple outlets.
+Miley Cyrus and Liam Hemsworth have settled their divorce, according to multiple outlets.

 Per TMZ, which was first to report the news, the documents are expected to be filed on Tuesday.